 Participating providers and any sub-contractors of providers agree that in no event, including but not limited to non-payment by the Corporation, insolvency of the Corporation, or breach of signed Agreement, shall participating providers bill, charge, collect a deposit from, seek remuneration or reimbursement from, or have any recourse against a member to whom health care services have been provided, or person acting on behalf of the member for health care services provided.
+The foregoing does not prevent the provider from collecting member share (deductible, coinsurance, or copayment) if applicable.

-Participating providers shall not be prohibited from collecting any outstanding deductible, coinsurance, or copayment, if applicable, or collection of payment for non-covered services from the member if all requirements for such have been met (see "Billing for Non-Covered Services").
-Remaining balances shall be treated as contractual adjustments by participating providers and shall not be billed to the member.
-Members may not be charged for any unpaid portion of the bill or for a claim that is not paid because of a provider administrative error or failure.
+Remaining balances after adjustments by BCBSNM and member share, if any, shall be treated as contractual adjustments by participating providers and shall not be billed to the member.
+Members may also not be charged for any unpaid portion of the bill or for a claim that is not paid because of a provider administrative error or failure.